polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/use-a-pallet.md

 `index`.
 Regardless of the value of `index`, you should see that the `error` value is `2`, which corresponds to the _third_ variant of the Nick's pallet's `Error` enum, [the `Unnamed` variant](https://substrate.dev/rustdocs/v3.0.0/pallet_nicks/enum.Error.html#variant.Unnamed).
-This shouldn't be a surprise since Bob has not yet reserved a nickname.
+This shouldn't be a surprise since Bob has not yet reserved a nickname, thus it cannot be cleared!

-You should confirm that Alice can use the "SUDO" button to invoke the `killName` dispatchable and forcibly clear the nickname associated with any account (including her own) that actually has a nickname associated with it.
+You should confirm that Alice can use the `SUDO` button to invoke the `killName` dispatchable and forcibly clear the nickname associated with any account (including her own) that actually has a nickname associated with it.
 Here are some other things you may want to try:

 - Add a nickname that is shorter than the `MinNickLength` or longer than the `MaxNickLength` that you configured with the Nick's pallet's `Config` configuration trait.
-- Add a nickname for Bob then use Alice's account and the "SUDO" button to forcibly kill Bob's nickname.
+- Add a nickname for Bob then use Alice's account and the `SUDO` button to forcibly kill Bob's nickname.
 Switch back to Bob's account and dispatch the `clearName` function.

 ## Adding Other FRAME Pallets